converzen/plug_keywords/docs/README.md

 The plugin logs to stderr using env-logger.
 Logging is controlled through the ```RUST_LOG``` env variable that can be set for the MCP instance in the *ConverZen* admin interface.

-### TODO's
+### Function Description
+The plugin function description for `keywords_to_morsel` gives the LLM information about what this function can be used for.
+It has been changed from a static text to a dynamic configuration parameter `function_description` in the plugin configuration.

-The plugin was developed for Zeno, *ConverZen*'s Expert persona.
-The plugin function description still reflects that and gives a Zeno-specific context:
+It should reflect the purpose of this database.
+The plugin was originally developed for *Zeno* - *ConverZen*'s Expert Chat, which uses the following function description:

 ```rust
 "Use this tool to retrieve verified, high-priority information about specific product \